 Today, let’s examine 10 questions you and your family should ask before choosing a personal care community in Louisville.

 1. What floor plans are available for the level of care required?

-Others need a bit more: help in the bathroom or dressing, mobility assistance, medication management and advanced nutrition.
-Still others require respiratory therapy, memory care, or 24/7 medical care.
+Others need more: help in the bathroom or dressing, mobility assistance, medication management, and advanced nutrition.
+Still, others require respiratory therapy, memory care, or 24/7 medical care.

 Most continuing care retirement communities (CCRCs) like Episcopal Church Home design their senior living units to facilitate those progressive levels of care.
 If your relative’s personal care needs are relatively light, will he or she have a private apartment or townhome?
 A private room?
 A joined suite with a shared common area?

 There’s a critical shortage of residential senior care in the United States — especially now that the Baby Boom generation is reaching peak retirement.
 Many personal care communities are full and have waiting lists for prospective residents.

 Often, when unexpected medical issues arise, families can’t place their loved ones in their first choice of senior living communities.
 This underscores the need for seniors and their families to make decisions and start arranging care transitions before the situation is acute.

 It isn’t a bad idea to get on the waiting list for your loved one’s preferred retirement community while he or she is still healthy and vibrant.
 Many seniors move into CCRCs while still living independently so that they’re ready to transition to higher levels of care within the same community when the time is right.

 3. How happy do residents and staff members appear?